 Many iterative applications we analyzed show a common characteristic of operating on two types of data products called static and variable data.
 Static data is used in each iteration and remain fixed throughout the computation whereas the variable data is the computed results in each iteration and typically consumed in the next iteration in many expectation maximization (EM) type algorithms.
-For example, if we consider K-means clustering algorithm (MacQueen), during the nth iteration the program uses the input data set and the cluster centers computed during the (n-1)th iteration to compute the next set of cluster centers.
+For example, if we consider K-means clustering algorithm(MacQueen), during the $n^{th}$ iteration the program uses the input data set and the cluster centers computed during the $(n-1)^{th}$ iteration to compute the next set of cluster centers.

 Although some of the typical MapReduce computations such as distributed sorting, information retrieval and word histogramming consume very large data sets, many iterative applications we encounter operate on moderately sized data sets which can fit into the distributed memory of the computation clusters.
 This observation leads us to explore the idea of using long running map/reduce tasks similar to the long running parallel processes in many MPI applications which last throughout the life of the computation.
 The long running (cacheable) map/reduce tasks allow map/reduce tasks to be configured with static data and use them without loading again and again in each iteration.
-Current MapReduce implementations such as Hadoop (Apache Hadoop, 2009) and DryadLINQ (Yu, et al., 2008) do not support this behavior and hence they initiate new map/reduce tasks and load static data in each iteration incurring considerable performance overheads.
+Current MapReduce implementations such as Hadoop(Apache Hadoop, 2009) and DryadLINQ(Yu, et al., 2008) do not support this behavior and hence they initiate new map/reduce tasks and load static data in each iteration incurring considerable performance overheads.
 This distinction is shown in Figure 17.
-By supporting long running map/reduce tasks we do not encourage users to store state information in the map/reduce tasks violating the "side-effect-free" nature of the map/reduce computations rather achieving considerable performance gains by caching the static data across map/reduce tasks.
+By supporting long running map/reduce tasks we do not encourage users to store state information in the map/reduce tasks violating the "side-effect-free" nature of the map/reduce tasks.
 The framework does not guarantee the use of same set of map/reduce tasks throughout the life of the iterative computation.